[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 4-2.
 Have It Calculate an AWS Cost Comparison

-Assuming an API with 10 million requests per month, please compare the costs of Lambda + API Gateway vs ECS Fargate.
+Assuming an API with 10 million requests per month, please compare the costs of Lambda + API Gateway and ECS Fargate.
 Calculate the monthly cost for each and tell me which is cheaper.

-The agent automatically generates and executes Python code and outputs the cost calculation results as a comparison table.
+The agent automatically generates and executes Python code, and outputs a comparison table of the cost calculation results.

 18

-Behind the scenes, the Code Interpreter is running code multiple times to perform the calculations.
-If you open the tool invocation logs, you can see the agent working hard on the calculations!
+Behind the scenes, Code Interpreter executes code multiple times to calculate.
+If you open the tool call logs, you can see the agent working hard on the calculations!

 19

-Expanding the logs, you can also check the actual Python code that was executed.
+Expanding the log also lets you see the actual Python code that was executed.
 Code Interpreter is a service that safely executes code in a sandbox completely isolated from the agent's environment.

 Note that files generated by Code Interpreter (such as CSV or graph images) cannot be directly downloaded from the playground.
-If you want to fully utilize file output in earnest, you may want to consider tools that output to a specified S3, or implementing separately with code.
+If you want to make full use of file output, it's worth considering tools that output to a specified S3, or implementing it separately in code.

 20